 Costs are estimated as total cost of implementing all energy efficiency measures currently deemed to be viable and which could be deployed to limit exposure to and impact of potential utilities cost rises, as identified during ESOS Phase 1.
-In reality we anticipate that emerging technologies, reduced cost of implementation, and changes to the make up of our portfolio driven by acquisitions and disposals will mean the cost of implementing the necessary energy efficiency measures will be lower than this figure.,
+In reality we anticipate that emerging technologies, reduced cost of implementation, and changes to the make up of our portfolio driven by acquisitions and disposals will mean the cost of implementing the necessary energy efficiency measures will be lower than this figure.
+While this figure maybe higher than the total price rise risk identified at this time, there is significant potential to not only mitigate these rising costs but also to cut existing energy costs which constitute a significant proportion of overall operational costs.